 Rather than yeast, soda bread contains bicarbonate of soda (called baking soda in the United States) as a raising agent, which makes it much quicker.

 All you need to do is mix the ingredients together and pop it in the oven - no time waiting for it to rise at all.
-This makes them a good bread recipe for kids to make.
-See more easy recipes for kids to cook.

 The other advantage of soda bread is that it can be made with standard plain flour - you don't need to hunt out bread flour.